 This past weekend I finally had a chance to scout this route, which doesn’t seem to be a common one.
 I’m happy to report that it most definitely delivered on the dramatic ridgeline promise.
 With the Santa Lucia Mountains to the east and the deep blue Pacific Ocean to the west, there are quite literally views for days along the North Coast Ridge.

 In this guide I’ll explain the route and the terrain for those looking to incorporate all or part of the North Coast Ridge Road / Trail into their next Big Sur backpacking trip.
+The Ventana Wilderness, though rugged and challenging, is one of my favorite places to go backpacking in California and this route is a classic example of why.

 Warnings and Caveats